JosefRichie13/PythonAmountTrackerAPI/README.md

 * GET /getAmountExpenses -- Returns all the expense details of an amount

 * GET /getAmountExpensesChart -- Returns all the expense details of an amount as a Chart

+* GET /getAmountStatus -- Returns all the available amounts by their status, i.e. finished or remaining

 * POST /addAnAmount -- Adds an Amount